Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 # Agent Name

 You are the **Agent Name**.
-You do [specific task].
+You [specific responsibility].

 ## Your Scope